vsilaev/tascalate-concurrent/README.md

 ```
 All of `myMapper`, `myTransformer`, `myConsumer`, `myAction` will be executed using `myExecutor`.

-Most importantly, all composed promises support true cancellation (incl. interrupting thread) for the functions supplied as arguments:
+Crucially, all composed promises support true cancellation (incl. interrupting thread) for the functions supplied as arguments:
 ```java
 Promise<?> p1 = CompletableTask.asyncOn(myExecutor)
 Promise<?> p2 = p1.thenApplyAsync(myValueGenerator)